morkalmarrh/morkalmarrh.github.io/fifthtype.md

 title: Fifth-type
 ---

 It's said that those who are forgotten return to this world as flowers.
 Fifth-type is set in the city of Verinn, a monstrous conurbation built on a superstructure sunk into the sea-bed.
-It expands ever-upwards as its lower reaches sink into the ocean below.
+It expands ever-upwards as its lower reaches collapse into the ocean below.

 ![Verinn City!](verinn.png)